 The Government track is ideal for pre-service and in-service professionals interested in pursuing a public service career in the local, state, and federal government.
 This track is also suitable for individuals who are interested in pursuing political careers.
 Our Government Management track graduates are employed as municipal and assistant municipal managers, chiefs of staff, school district business leaders, elected officials, budget analysts, and directors, as well as executive and program directors and coordinators in various public sector agencies.

-Track 2: Healthcare Management Track (NYC only)
+Track 2: Healthcare Management Track (NYC and Online Healthcare Management Track)

 The Healthcare Management track is ideal for individuals occupying administrative positions in the healthcare industry, who are interested in advancing into leadership positions in organizations that provide public health services as well as in regulatory agencies in the healthcare field.
 Our Healthcare Management track graduates are employed with state and local health agencies, and non-profit/for-profit healthcare organizations such as hospitals in the NYC metro area including NYC metro area Presbyterian, Mt.
 Sinai, Lenox Hill, Montefiore etc.

-Track 3: Nonprofit Management Track (NYC only)
+Track 3: Nonprofit Management Track (NYC and Online Nonprofit Management Track)

 The Nonprofit Management track is geared toward public managers in the nonprofit sector with previous management experience or with advanced professional degrees.
 Students pursuing this MPA track can focus on three areas: managerial skills enhancement (for those in or preparing for a career as a manager or administrator of a non-profit organization); leadership development (designed for those interested in planning for and implementing social change); and social entrepreneurship (ideal for those in the private sector who have a particular interest in the social impact of for-profit business activities).
 Our Nonprofit Management track graduates are employed with varied sized-organizations in the areas of education, parks and recreation, community services, healthcare, immigration, etc.